 Notes on the Ingredients

-Jacques Pépin used a simple batter of flour, cold sparkling mineral water and baking powder.
+Jacques Pépin used a simple batter of flour, cold sparkling mineral water, salt, and baking powder.
 Incredibly easy to remember: a third, a third, a third.
 Specifically, a third cup of flour, a third cup of mineral water, a third teaspoon of baking powder.
 Quickly mixed together and kept cold, I found no way to improve on this.
 BTW, as Pépin demonstrated in other videos, this batter can be used for anything from corn to apples to make a nice fritter.

 I liked sweet basil mixed in the batter in relatively large pieces.
 Anything else seemed to distract from the blossoms.

-The research revealed prosciutto, ricotta, and mozzarella and even anchovies suggested for stuffing inside the blossoms.
+The research revealed prosciutto, ricotta, and mozzarella, and even anchovies suggested for stuffing inside the blossoms.
 After some testing, it was clear to me to the only thing I liked in the blossoms was fresh mozzarella.

 Notes on Technique

-Technique is pretty easy here, but a couple of issues are important to clarify.
+The technique is pretty easy here, but a couple of issues are important to clarify.

 I determined that the type of oil is not very important.
 Some recipes use a drizzle of olive oil, some an inch or so of a neutral oil to deep fry.
 Some only a drizzle of the neutral oil.
 Testing determined a drizzle of oil on nonstick skillet works well and is certainly healthier.
 Both the neutral oil and olive oil work.
 Use your preference.